 I am a philosopher of science with a background in physics, philosophy, and theoretical biology.
 My research focuses on topics in the philosophy of the life and social sciences, in biology and society, and in research ethics.
-Officially I am Professor of Philosophy of Science and Technology at the Institute of Philosophy at Leibniz Universität Hannover, with a cross appointment as Professor in the Centre for Ethics and Law in the Life Sciences (CELLS).
-I also am Visiting Scholar in the Socially Engaged Philosophy of Science Group (SEPOS) group at Michigan State University.
+Officially I am Professor of Philosophy of Science and Technology in the Institute of Philosophy at Leibniz Universität Hannover, with a cross appointment as Professor in the Centre for Ethics and Law in the Life Sciences (CELLS).
+I am also Associate Faculty in the Socially Engaged Philosophy of Science Group (SEPOS) and a Visiting Fellow in the Center for Interdisciplinarity (C4I), both at Michigan State University.

-I hold two Master's degrees (one in physics, awarded for research on the behavior of multilayered superconductors in magnetic fields; one in philosophy of science, awarded for a thesis on Everett's interpretation of quantum theory) and a Doctoral degree (on a dissertation on the species problem in the philosophy of biology), all three from Leiden University.
-I am alumnus of the Leiden student fraternity L.V.V.S.
-Augustinus.
+I hold two Master's degrees (one in physics, with a thesis on the behavior of multilayered superconductors in magnetic fields; the other in philosophy of science, with a thesis on Everett's interpretation of quantum theory) and a Doctoral degree (with a dissertation on the species problem in the philosophy of biology), all from Leiden University.
+I am an alumnus of L.V.V.S.
+Augustinus in Leiden.

-I wrote my Doctoral dissertation as a Research Assistant at the (unfortunately no longer existing) endowed Chair of Philosophy of Biology, which at the time was housed in the wonderful Theoretical Biology group in Leiden's Institute of Biology - an eclectic group of philosophers of biology, bioethicists, mathematical and computational biologists, methodologists, and phylogenetic systematists.
-This circumstance is likely responsible for my view that there is no (and there should not be any) deep divide between the philosophy of a particular science and theoretical work in that science (see also my research profile on this site).
+I wrote my Doctoral dissertation as a Research Assistant at the (unfortunately abolished) endowed Chair of Philosophy of Biology, which at the time was housed in the wonderful Theoretical Biology group in Leiden's Institute of Biology - an eclectic group of philosophers of biology, bioethicists, mathematical and computational biologists, methodologists, and phylogenetic systematists.
+This circumstance is likely responsible for my view that there is no (and there should not be any) deep divide between the philosophy of a particular science and theoretical work in that science.

-I am Editor in Chief (together with Philippe Huneman and Charles Wolfe) of the Springer book series History, Philosophy and Theory of the Life Sciences (series homepage here).
+I am Editor in Chief (together with Philippe Huneman, Paris, and Charles Wolfe, Toulouse) of the Springer book series History, Philosophy and Theory of the Life Sciences (series homepage here).
 Contact me with any questions about the series, or if you're interested in publishing your book or edited collection with us.

 I am also an Editorial Board member of the Springer book series Science: Philosophy, History and Education (see here).

-I am Editor in Chief (together with Helmut Pulte and Claus Beisbart) of the Journal for General Philosophy of Science (see here).
-The JGPS is associated with the Gesellschaft für Wissenschaftsphilosophie (the German Society for the Philosophy of Science, which I co-founded) and I am associate member of the Society's board as liaison between the Journal and the Society.
-Feel free to contact me with any questions about the Journal.
+I am Editor in Chief (together with Helmut Pulte, Bochum, and Claus Beisbart, Bern) of the Journal for General Philosophy of Science (see here).
+The JGPS is associated with the Gesellschaft für Wissenschaftsphilosophie (the German Society for the Philosophy of Science, which I co-founded) and I am associate member of the Society's governing board as liaison officer between the Journal and the Society.

 In 2011, together with six colleagues from other German universities I have founded the German Society for the Philosophy of Science (Gesellschaft für Wissenschaftsphilosophie, GWP).
 I have served two terms as Treasurer on the GWP's Governing Board (2011-2016) and remain on the Board as Associate Board Member (liaison officer with the Journal for General Philosophy of Science).